Automobile Dependency

 Automobile dependent regions have lower transit system cost recovery (Newman and Kenworthy, 1999; Litman, 2004).
 Similarly, automobile dependency reduces the cost effectiveness of nonmotorized modes.
 Sidewalks and paths are not considered worthwhile investments in Automobile Dependent areas, because they receive little use.
 Communities must either provide less service or increase subsidies to maintain a given level of transportation options.

 Although Automobile Dependency includes vehicle and highway improvements that tend to reduce per-mile crash rates, they encourage more and faster driving, which increases total crashes (Evaluating Safety Impacts).
-This explains why per capita traffic deaths are far higher in sprawled communities, as illustrated in Figure 4.
+This explains why per capita traffic deaths are far higher in sprawled communities.

 Automobile-oriented transportation systems are associated with reduced exercise and unhealthy weight gains, and TDM strategies that increase walking and cycling can provide significant health benefits (Health Impacts).
 Many experts believe that increasing active transportation (walking, cycling, running and skating) is the most practical and effective way to improve public fitness.
 One major study concluded, “Regular walking and cycling are the only realistic way that the population as a whole can get the daily half hour of moderate exercise which is the minimum level needed to keep reasonably fit” (Physical Activity Task Force, 1995).

 Automobile Dependent transportation and land use patterns result, in part, from efforts to reduce Traffic Congestion by continually increasing roadway system capacity and design speeds.
 However, this tends to be offset by increased per capita vehicle mileage and less Accessible land use.
-Although higher density areas with narrower streets and more balanced transportation sometimes have more intense congestion (as measured by roadway level of service or average traffic speeds), Automobile Dependency tends increase per capita congestion delay because people drive more vehicle miles (STPP, 1999; STPP, 2001; Litman, 2004).
+Although higher density areas with narrower streets and more balanced transportation sometimes have more intense congestion (as measured by roadway level of service or average traffic speeds), Automobile Dependency tends increase per capita congestion delay because people drive more vehicle miles (STPP 2001; Litman 2004).

 By increasing per capita motor vehicle use, Automobile Dependency tends to increase per capita transportation energy consumption and pollution emissions (Energy and Emission Reductions).
 Although emission controls reduce per-mile emissions of most pollutants, in automobile dependent areas this is partly offset by increased vehicle mileage.
 As a result, per capita pollution emissions have decline less than what could otherwise be achieved, and energy consumption often increases.